GetEnvy/Envy/Packages/Readme.txt

  - "Updated by" authors are displayed

 1.0.0.0
+ - Adapted for PeerProject
+ - Added "Path" Manifest element support

+1.0
  - Initial release for Envy
- - Added "Path" Manifest element support

 ToDo